Johnny Hernandez

-Johnny Hernandez is a chef, entrepreneur, and founder and president of Grupo La Gloria and True Flavors Inc.
+Johnny Hernandez is a chef, entrepreneur, founder and president of Grupo La Gloria and True Flavors Inc.

 Life and career

 Johnny Hernandez was born and raised in a community of first-generation Mexican-American families.
 He attended the Culinary Institute of America in New York.
-He began his career at a number of exclusive resort destinations, including the Mirage Hotel & Casino in Las Vegas, Nevada, and the Four Seasons Biltmore in Santa Barbara, California.
-Upon returning to San Antonio in 1994, he opened his first venture, True Flavors Catering.
+He began his career at various resort destinations, including the Mirage Hotel & Casino in Las Vegas, Nevada, and the Four Seasons Biltmore in Santa Barbara, California.
+Upon returning to San Antonio in 1994, he opened his first catering concept, True Flavors Catering.

 La Gloria, Street Foods of Mexico

 Opened in May 2010, La Gloria is situated on the grounds of the historic Pearl Brewery.

 Casa Hernán

 The Casa Hernán opened in 2012 in San Antonio.
-Designed to evoke the grandeur of historic haciendas of Mérida, Mexico, Casa Hernán, plays host to private events and culinary events, such as the chef's Barbacoa brunch, and has been featured in Saveur, Martha Stewart Magazine, and the Emmy-nominated program, Simply Ming.
+Designed to evoke the grandeur of historic haciendas of Mérida, Mexico, Casa Hernán plays host to private events and culinary events, such as the chef's Barbacoa brunch, and has been featured in Saveur, Martha Stewart Magazine, and the Emmy-nominated program, Simply Ming.